 However, if you have an open-text survey, whether it's provided via email or it's an online form, you can stop manually tagging every single response by letting text analysis do the job for you.
 Besides saving time, you can also have consistent tagging criteria without errors, 24/7.

 Data analysis is at the core of every business intelligence operation.
 Now, what can a company do to understand, for instance, sales trends and performance over time?
 With numeric data, a BI team can identify what's happening (such as sales of X are decreasing) – but not why.
 Numbers are easy to analyze, but they are also somewhat limited.
 Text data, on the other hand, is the most widespread format of business information and can provide your organization with valuable insight into your operations.
-The thing is… analyzing text manually is frustrating 😫!
+Text analysis with machine learning can automatically analyze this data for immediate insights.

 For example, you can run keyword extraction and sentiment analysis on your social media mentions to understand what people are complaining about regarding your brand.